-- A. Under this Agreement, the Contractor shall provide those services, which are dictated by attached Addenda, Schedules and/or Attachments; specifically, contractor will provide the services listed on Addendum I Enhanced Assisted Living Service Description.
+A. Under this Agreement, the Contractor shall provide those services, which are dictated by attached Addenda, Schedules and/or Attachments; specifically, contractor will provide the services listed on Addendum I Skilled Nursing Facility for Clients Ages 18-Older Service Description and Addendum II Request for Payment of Ancillary Costs.
 The Contractor agrees to be knowledgeable in and apply all pertinent local, State, and Federal laws and regulations; including, but not limited to those referenced in the body of this Agreement.
-In the event information in the Addenda, Schedules and/or Attachments conflicts with the basic Agreement, then information in the Addenda, Schedules and/or Attachments shall take precedence to the extent permitted by law. - B. Contractor shall provide Enhanced Assisted Living (EAL) services to San Bernardino County adults/older adults who have severe, complex behavioral health and co-morbid medical conditions, which is further described in Addendum I for EAL services. - C. Limitations on Moral Grounds - 1.
-Contractor shall not be required to provide, reimburse for, or provide coverage of a counseling or referral service if the Contractor objects to the service on moral or religious grounds. - 2.
+In the event information in the Addenda, Schedules and/or Attachments conflicts with the basic Agreement, then information in the Addenda, Schedules and/or Attachments shall take precedence to the extent permitted by law.

+B. Limitations on Moral Grounds

+- Contractor shall not be required to provide, reimburse for, or provide coverage of a counseling or referral service if the Contractor objects to the service on moral or religious grounds. - 2.
 If Contractor elects not to provide, reimburse for, or provide coverage of a counseling or referral service because of an objection on moral or religious grounds, it must furnish information about the services it does not cover as follows: - a.
 To DBH: - i.
 After executing this Contract; - ii.
-Whenever Contractor adopts the policy during the term of the Contract; - b.
+Whenever Contractor adopts the policy during the term of the Contract: - b.
 Consistent with the provisions of 42 Code of Federal Regulations part 438.10: - i.
 To potential beneficiaries before and during enrollment; and - ii.
-To beneficiaries at least thirty (30) days prior to the effective date of the policy for any particular service. - D. Contractor is prohibited from offering Physician Incentive Plans, as defined in Title 42 CFR Sections 422.208 and 422.210, unless approved by DBH in advance that the Plan(s) complies with the regulations. - E. Contractor agrees to submit reports as requested and required by the County and/or the Department of Health Care Services (DHCS). - F. Data Collection and Performance Outcome Requirements
+To beneficiaries at least thirty (30) days prior to the effective date of the policy for any particular service. - C. Contractor is prohibited from offering Physician Incentive Plans, as defined in Title 42 CFR Sections 422.208 and 422.210, unless approved by DBH in advance that the Plan(s) complies with the regulations. - D. Contractor agrees to submit reports as requested and required by the County and/or the Department of Health Care Services (DHCS). - E. Data Collection and Performance Outcome Requirements

 Contractor shall comply with all local, State, and Federal regulations regarding local, State, and Federal Performance Outcomes measurement requirements and participate in the outcomes measurement process, as required by the State and/or DBH.
-For Mental Health Services Act (MHSA) programs, Contractor agrees to meet the goals and intention of the program as indicated in the related MHSA Component Plan and most recent update.